MathuxNY-73/leetcode/README.md

 - [X] Looked at the help.
 Code a second solution.
 - [X] Submit second solution.
 Got correct
 - [X] Problem solved

+### Pow(x, n)
+The goal is to implement a function that compute x raised to the power of n.
+I solved this problem using the C language.
+[Problem link](https://leetcode.com/problems/powx-n/description/)
+As of September 11<sup>th</sup>, 2018:
+- [X] Find a first working solution on the sample input
+- [X] Submit first solution.
+Got timeout on bigger testcases
+- [X] Looked at the hints.
+Code a second solution.
+- [X] Submit second solution.
+Got correct
+- [X] Problem solved